Lyasan-byte/Weather/README.md

 # ⛈️ WeatherApp
 *A SwiftUI weather dashboard inspired by Apple’s design language*

-**WeatherApp** fetches real-time weather for 20 global cities and presents data through highly intentional interface — all designed to feel like a native Apple experience.

 > This project focuses on **UI craftsmanship**: typography, color semantics, motion, layout hierarchy, and responsive interactions — not just functionality.

 ---